 REDISTRICTING - My two-year-old son loves his tricycle.
 But his legs are too short to reach the pedals.
 So he propels himself by pushing off the ground with his feet -the same way Barney Rubble drove his prehistoric car in the Flintstones.
-This method of propulsion limits my son's tricycle range to two blocks.
-Which would be enough to take him through three Assembly districts -- if the new redistricting commission maps are adopted.

 It turns out my family lives in one of those neighborhoods - we're apartment dwellers in Los Angeles' Miracle Mile -- that would be divided up multiple ways by the new maps.